atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 t f
 Why, .they gave none, " Said the
 ; I ^
 'boy.
-Scratching his head : “and I could
+Scratching his head : and I could
 I ‘ - V ' id
-: “not lose what I had not."
+: not lose what I had not."
-: ' “don’t
+: ' don’t
 I : ^
 I
 t